Allied Health Courses

 AH 231 HEALTHCARE LAW & ETHICS (1 credit)

 This course will cover laws pertaining to health care (confidentiality, patient rights, HIPAA regulations) as well as common ethical problems that are encountered and how these problems are handled.

 AH 260L KINESIOLOG I LAB (1 credits)

 Corequisite: AH 260.
 Basic assessment techniques of the body are learned.
 Including, but not limited to, manual muscle testing, goniometry, reflexes, dermatomes and myotomes.

 Corequisite: AH 261.
 Basic evaluative techniques of the body are learned.
 Including, but not limited to, manual muscle testing, goniometry, reflexes, dermatones, and myotomes.
 This course would reinforce the concepts learned in the Kinesiology II lecture for PTA students.

-AH 268 APPLIED MEDICAL TRANSCRIPTION I (5 credits)
+AH 271 MEDICAL TRANSCRIPTION CAPSTONE (4 credits)

 This course introduces editing and voice recognition as well as training for the RMT national certification examination through AHDI.
 Upon completion of this course, the student will take the RMT exam and will be credentialed before gaining employment.

 Prerequisite: AH 138.
 An introduction to the major nationwide medical insurance programs, diagnostic and procedural coding systems, and the filing of claim forms.